 Jakob Von Plessen is one of Globetrotting’s most famous guides.
 He has one foot in Kenya where he guides the Maasai Mara safari for half the year and the other foot in Argentina on The Patagonia Trail.
-Jakob has well over 15 years experience escorting guests on horse riding adventures so knows a thing or two about putting together an ideal itinerary that combines adventure, ruggedness, good laughs and comfort.
+Jakob has over 20 years experience escorting guests on horse riding adventures, so he knows a thing or two about putting together an ideal itinerary that combines adventure, ruggedness, good laughs and comfort.
 On top of all that, he played a big part in helping create and run the inaugural Gaucho Derby in 2020 and as seen above, he’s a bit of a natural on-screen!

 How long have you been running your horse riding holidays in Patagonia?